 Seriously, don't just read the tips for advanced photography listed above.
 Use them!
 The detailed instructions on each are below.

 Okay, I know what you're thinking.
 You're saying Bruce, I'm looking for modern state-of-the-art photography tips.
 I know, but stay here with me for a minute.
 This is an unusual starting place for aspiring photographers, but keep reading.
 I promise you it's worth your while.

-Make the basic elements of photography become secondary and automatic.
+The basic elements of photography will become secondary and automatic for you with a little practice.
 This will enable you to concentrate on the creative side of photography.